-- Submit final high school transcript, diploma or GED.
-Homeschooled students should submit a Homeschool Completion Form. - Submit immunization records for measles, mumps, and rubella if you were born after 1956.
+- Submit final high school transcript, diploma or GED. - Submit immunization records for measles, mumps, and rubella if you were born after 1956.
 You will also need to submit immunization records for varicella (chicken pox) if you were born after 1979 (waived for students who are both non-degree and part-time).
-You must submit your immunization records before you will be allowed to register for the semester.
 For further information and forms, refer to www.qvcc.edu/admissions/immunization